-This data element records the date on which a client's treatment episode for alcohol and other drugs began.
+This data element records the date on which a client's treatment episode for alcohol and other drugs began and is collected in the format DDMMYYYY.

 Note that the date is collected for the commencement of a treatment episode, rather than the commencement of treatment.
 For example, if a client recommences treatment or begins a new treatment episode, the date of commencement for the new episode is reported, not the date that the client first registered with the agency.